v3sker/docgen/README.md

 ## Learn More

-You can learn about different variables, methods, and simply everything about templating your .docx file on the official docxtemplater website: https://docxtemplater.com/docs/get-started-browser.
+You can learn about different variables, methods, and simply everything about templating your .docx file on the official docxtemplater [website](https://docxtemplater.com/docs/).
+If still getting troubles with the project: check out docxtemplater [demos](https://docxtemplater.com/demo/#/view/simple).
+There are also demo's of working on Next.JS, you can [check them out](https://stackblitz.com/edit/nextjs-a2et8s?file=app%2Fpage.tsx) too.